Plagiarism vs. parody

 Several famous examples of parodies can be found in literature, music, and even film.
 Jonathan Swift's "A Modest Proposal" parodies Britain's treatment and political views of the Irish.
 The singer Weird Al Yankovic often creates stylistic and lyrical parodies of musicians' songs such as "Livin' in the Fridge" as a mockery of "Livin' on the Edge" by Aerosmith.
 Mel Brooks and the Monty Python group are famous for their film parodies of the "Star Wars" trilogy ("Spaceballs") and the King Arthur legends ("Monty Python and the Holy Grail").

 Two important aspects to keep in mind when comparing plagiarism to parody are ownership and imitation.
-In the instance of plagiarism, one artist has taken the work of another artist and written his own name on it, thus attempting to pass someone else’s work as his own.
-The two works are identical except when considering who “owns” them.
-In the instance of parody, one artist has created a product based on another artist’s work but has ridiculed or commented on aspects of it in such a way as to make both creations separate products.
-The parody imitates the original but does not copy it exactly.
+In the instance of plagiarism, one artist has taken the work of another artist and written his own name on it, thus attempting to pass someone else's work as his own.
+The two works are identical except when considering who "owns" them.
+In the instance of parody, one artist has created a product based on another artist's work but has ridiculed or commented on aspects of it in such a way as to make both creations separate products.
+The parody imitates the original but does not copy it exactly, and the person creating the parody does not try to pass off the original work as their own.